8-Player Arcade Gaming – A History

 In 2001 Sega would introduce Derby Owners Club.
 While this was a racing game in a sense, it wasn’t quite like their vehicular titles of the past.
 Players used data cards to build up their horses then race them on the track.
 This spawned some sequels and proved to be rather popular, a similar design was used the following year but for soccer in Sega’s World Club Champion Football (which also spawned some sequels).

 After that, Sega would not really dabble with the idea like they did in the 90s but there have been exceptions.
-There was OutRun 2 SP SDX (2004), which introduced an interesting driver-switching system that was also used four years later in Hummer Deluxe.
-Their console-to-arcade port of Sonic & Sega All-Stars Racing Arcade (2011) supported it and so has the Wahlap-developed Storm Racer G. I believe that the most recent versions of Initial D support it but am not 100% sure when that began.
+There was OutRun 2 SP SDX (2006), which introduced an interesting driver-switching system that was also used four years later in Hummer Deluxe (2009).
+Their console-to-arcade port of Sonic & Sega All-Stars Racing Arcade (2011) supported it and so has the Wahlap-developed Storm Racer G (2014).

 Sonic & Sega All-Stars Racing Arcade by Sega